hwheinzen/grugen/README.md

 `bill` the name of the record level.
 After these `.gru` statements Grugen will know about the following locations within the function `conbreak`:
+- `global`	- for global declarations
 - `o_year`	- for "open" processing of the file
 - `c_year`	- for "close" processing of the file
-- `o_customer`- for "open" processing of a customer
+- `o_customer`	- for "open" processing of a customer
-- `c_customer`- for "close" processing of a customer
+- `c_customer`	- for "close" processing of a customer
 - `p_bill`	- for processing of a single record

 and the following locations within a get function:
 - `state`	- here we could ignore an input line with 'goto readagain'
 - `get`		- here we need to extract information out of variable `line` and feed the variables `customerKey` and `billKey`

 Now provide code for these locations using `.sl=` statements ('sl' for 'select location'):